-At least 20 killed as fighters storm police station in northwest Pakistan
+At least 23 killed as fighters storm police station in northwest Pakistan

 Four children among seven injured in Pakistan blast near Peshawar school

-At least 34 people were injured and were taken to a military hospital in Dera Ismail Khan, sources in the rescue team told Al Jazeera.
+The fighters rammed a vehicle laden with explosives into the main gate of the police station, followed by a suicide bombing attack, said a statement by Inter-Services Public Relations (ISPR), the Pakistani army’s media branch.

-The Reuters news agency reported quoting two security officials that there were at least 24 deaths at the police station, being used by the Pakistani army as a base camp.
+“The resulting blasts led to the collapse of the building, causing multiple casualties,” the ISPR said, adding that six attackers who took part in the assault were killed.

-“Many of them were killed while they were sleeping and in civilian clothes so we are still determining if they are all military personnel,” an official was quoted as saying by the AFP news agency.
+At least 34 people were injured and taken to a military hospital in Dera Ismail Khan, sources in the rescue team told Al Jazeera.

-The fighters rammed a vehicle laden with explosives into the main gate of the police station, following up with a gun attack, according to officials.
+The ISPR said that “sanitisation operations are being conducted to eliminate any other terrorist present in the area”.

-Pakistani group Tehreek-e-Jihad Pakistan (TJP), which has emerged recently, said in a statement that its fighters carried out the attack aimed at the Pakistani army.
+Pakistani group Tehreek-e-Jihad Pakistan (TJP) said in a statement that its fighters carried out the attack aimed at the Pakistani army.

 Former Pakistan Taliban stronghold

-The TJP claims to be linked to the main armed outlawed group Pakistan Taliban, known by the acronym TTP, which has targeted the state and its institutions for years.
+The TJP claims to be linked to the Pakistani Taliban, known by the acronym TTP, an outlawed armed group which has targeted the state and its institutions for years.

-Dera Ismail Khan is a former stronghold of the TTP, which seeks to overthrow the government and replace it with their harsh brand of religious laws.
+Dera Ismail Khan is a former stronghold of the TTP, which seeks to overthrow the government and replace it with their harsh religious laws.

 Khyber Pakhtunkhwa has witnessed a rise in violence with several deadly attacks.
 In January, at least 101 people were killed when a suicide bomber targeted a mosque in Peshawar.